 You can take a kayak to a secluded island, take long romantic walks on the beach, or just stay in your undersea bedroom with a glass ceiling.
 Despite the increased number of visitors, the Maldives still remains a secluded destination because each resort provides a great amount of privacy and an extravagant service and amenities.
 Warning: this might make you never to want to go back home.

 1. Sri Lanka

 When Marco Polo visited Sri Lanka for the first time, he described it as “the finest island of its size in the world” and I think that description is quite appropriate.
 Honeymoons in Sri Lanka have been popular among Indian couples for years but is recently turning into an up-and-coming tourist destination for Europeans and tourists from around the globe.
-What makes Sri Lanka a real hit for newly married couples is the fact that they can have a five-star honeymoon experience without breaking the bank.
+The number of people who choose Sri Lanka as a holiday destination keeps increasing but what makes it a real hit for newly married couples is the fact that they can have a five-star honeymoon experience without breaking the bank.
 With its postcard-like white sand beaches, turquoise waters that softly kiss the shore, and its authentic traditional festivals, planning your Sri Lanka itinerary can get quite hard because there are so many activities one can indulge in on the island.

 Finally, if you want to prepare better for traveling as a couple, my friends Mike & Anne wrote a book for National Geographic called Ultimate Journeys for Two, filled with a lot of useful tips and suggestions for adventurous couples.